mendix/hybrid-app-template/IPHONEX.md

 * images are not specific to a given device.
 * images are scaled to fill the available viewport (while maintaining the aspect ratio).
-* the outer edges of the images will be cropped, and the amount will vary based on device an viewport.
+* the outer edges of the images will be cropped, and the amount will vary based on device and viewport.
 * there is no need to provide an image for each possible device, viewport, and orientation; iOS will choose the best image for the situation automatically.

 ### Designing launch storyboard images